 Building a Scalable Software System: Our Experience

-For our client, a dating platform, the CXDojo team created a scalable software system able to handle peak loads.
-The client required an infrastructure that would be able to manage high amounts of web traffic and scale seamlessly to varying loads.
+For our client, a dating platform, the CXDojo team created a scalable software system to handle peak loads.
+The client required an infrastructure that would manage high amounts of web traffic and scale seamlessly to varying loads.
 Our task was to build a microservice architecture, where each microservice is responsible for some domain parts of the system.
 It would allow us to meet the rising demand for a platform and distribute the load.
-As a result, the client was able to focus on work that improves product functionality rather than just maintaining the platform.
+As a result, the client focused on work that improves product functionality rather than just maintaining the platform.
 Additionally, the system maintainability has been increased and resource overheads reduced.

 To get into project details, read more in our case study.

 If you are looking for a reliable team to scale your product or doubt whether to scale or not – we are here to help.
 Share details of your project, and we’ll contact you asap.